e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/javascript/webhooks/README.md

 ## Setup

-From the parent `javascript/` directory:
+Install dependencies and create `.env` from the parent `javascript/` directory:

 ```bash
 npm install
 cp .env.template .env
 ```

+Then run the `make ...` commands below from this `webhooks/` directory.

 Fill in `.env`: